-The logged-on user removes a template by selecting it in editing mode from the list and then removing it with the action Delete this template.
+The user removes the attribute details or properties by selecting it in editing mode from the list and then removing it with the action "Delete this template".
 The user can do that only if the number of entities in which the template is used equals 0.